johnwcowan/r7rs-work/RelationsCowan.md

 ## Editorial

-Difference, semidifference (?), group and ungroup, summarize, tclose, quota for relations.
+Difference, group and ungroup, summarize, tclose, quota for relations.

-Remove, project, extend, rename for tuples?
-Maybe not since they are not opaque.

-Wrap and unwrap for both tuples and relations.

 The usual aggregates plus ALL and ANY.